Is prenatal care important?

 How long can I keep working?

 This depends on whether you have any problems with your pregnancy, what kind of work you do and if you're exposed to anything at work that could harm your baby.
-For instance, lifting heavy objects or standing for long periods can be hard on your body.
-Radiation, lead and other heavy metals, such as copper and mercury, could be damaging to the baby.
+For instance, radiation, lead and other heavy metals (such as copper and mercury), could be damaging to the baby.
 However, working in front of a computer screen is not thought to cause harm to an unborn baby.
 Talk with your doctor about your work environment.

 What about exercise?

-Unless you have problems in your pregnancy, you can probably do whatever exercise you did before you got pregnant.
+Unless you have problems in your pregnancy, you should get regular exercise.
 Exercise can help ease discomfort during pregnancy.
 Try to get at least 30 minutes of exercise each day.
 Talk to your doctor about any special conditions that you may have.